blairerickson/RPG-game/README.md

 - Indiana Jones spritesheets from archives for Lucasfilm games Indiana Jones and His Desktop Adventures as well as the 1989 Lucasfilm adventure game classic Indiana Jones and the Last Crusade.

 - JQuery and Bootstrap are not used as the game is not mantipulating within the DOM very well when added.
 Planned future expansion would mix a 4-div column with content that displayeda graphic of the player's face, health, attacks recevied, and remained on screen as scenes within game area are refreshed.
 I ran out of time to build a player health model for this alpha version.

+- custom font is Adventure by Pixel Saga

 # What's next version?